Questions About Our Service

 We pass back the direct cost of your offshore employees including their salary and benefits charged per month, plus a monthly charge for your offshore employees IT Equipment Rental Fee plus a monthly Service Fee which includes all the things that Ascendia Works does to maximise the success and performance of your offshore team.

-Thus, Offshore Talent as a Service (OTaaS) = Salary plus Employee Benefits + IT Equipment Rental Fee + Service Fee.
+Thus, Talent as a Service (TaaS) = Salary plus Employee Benefits + IT Equipment Rental Fee + Service Fee.

-Our pricing is super transparent, and always clearly shows how much your offshore staff are being paid, including government benefits.
-The “Service Fee” includes many things, including:
+Our pricing is super transparent, and always clearly shows how much your offshore staff are being paid, including the salary and benefits.
+The “Service Fee” includes all the support functions that allow your Dedicated Staff to get their job done well.

 All these support functions are geared towards saving our clients valuable time, so they can simply focus on managing the work of their offshore team.